 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 James is from Kenya.
+He has 2 children.
 He needs a loan of $375 to repair rental houses.

 James, a father of two from Kawangware, Kenya, has a business managing rental properties.
 He currently lacks the capital needed to do renovations on the properties.